Are You Beautifully Equipped to Deal with A World That No Longer Exists?

 Critical reflection should be a social process and is most successful when collaborative.
 Leaders need to understand how followers perceive their actions.

 Leadership books, articles, and assessments can enable you to examine a particular situation from different points of view, supporting critical reflection.
-Here is a bonus link to "The Five Best Resources" an assembled collection of my top five favorite books from thought leaders on change management, coaching, culture, innovation and creativity, leadership style, servant leadership, and strategic planning.
+Here is a bonus link to "The Five Best Resources," an assembled collection of my top five favorite books from thought leaders on change management, coaching, culture, innovation and creativity, leadership style, servant leadership, and strategic planning.

 Conclusion: Are you a future-ready leader?

 While technology and innovations are making some skills less in demand, human leadership skills will remain in the technology-driven workplace.
-Selfless love, humility, and data-driven decision-making are timeless leadership skills that enhance your effectiveness.
+Selfless love, humility, and data-driven decision-making are timeless leadership skills that enhance effectiveness.

 A habit of critical reflection unlocks a massive opportunity for you and your organization.
 It is achieved by developing the ability to doubt, pause, and be curious about the ordinary.